 CommonWealth is Massachusetts’ only civic news organization and our state’s only statewide news service.
-We focus our journalism on the civic institutions that comprise Massachusetts’ state government, public policy, electoral politics and the citizens of the Commonwealth whose lives are impacted by the $50 billion business of state government.
-CommonWealth is an independent news service of MassINC (Massachusetts Institute for a New Commonwealth), a nonpartisan 501c3 think tank engaged in public policy research.
+We focus our journalism on the civic institutions that comprise Massachusetts’ state and local government, public policy, electoral politics and the citizens of the Commonwealth whose lives are impacted by those state and local organizations.

 About this role: